- Premium bonds have been a national institution since 1956

 How can I find out if I've won a prize each month?

-Prize winners are normally notified in writing (or in person if they have won £1m).
+Prize winners are normally notified in writing (or in person if they have won the £1m jackpot).
 You can check for recent and 'missed' prizes on the NS&I website by entering your bond holder’s number.
 If you have lost track of old bonds there is a free tracing service here, too.

 Are old premium bonds ignored in the prize draw?

-No. All bonds are entered in each month's draw, regardless of their date of issue (provided you have held them for a full calendar month following the month you bought them).
+No. All bonds are eligible for each month's draw, regardless of their date of issue (provided you have held them for a full calendar month following the month you bought them).
 A bond purchased in 1959 won the jackpot in July 2004.

 It's true that more recent bonds win more often, but that is because there are more of these in circulation.
 Premium bond sales soared after the top prize was increased to £1m in 1994.